ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/master-engine-flow/Input Processing Architecture Diagram Flow.md

 >

-- Input is polled in FEngineLoop.Tick() by calling which is before GEngine-&gt;Tick()
+- Input is polled in FEngineLoop.Tick() by calling which is before GEngine->Tick()

-2. World::Tick()=&gt; Process Input & Fire Bindings on components (during PlayerController's tick group, default PrePhysics
+2. World::Tick()=> Process Input & Fire Bindings on components (during PlayerController's tick group, default PrePhysics

-- PlayerController::TickActor() calls PlayerController::PlayerTick() **_only on local PlayerController that has PlayerInput object so not servers.
-Won't be called on servers for nonlocal PCs_**
+- PlayerController::TickActor() calls PlayerController::PlayerTick() ***only on local PlayerController that has PlayerInput object so not servers.
+Won't be called on servers for nonlocal PCs***

 - PlayerController::PlayerTick()